top of page

 These are perfectly pretty and look especially handsome seen on physical hardbacks, but I think their matching Book of Dust volumes improve the format, with the background images being specific illustrations rather than generic texture.

 The other editions, which 文汇出版社 (Wenhui) put out the same year, are paperbacks but rather ‘prestige’ ones which have several full-colour illustrations inside as well as maps and a character sheet.
-These also have matching Book of Dust editions, though this version of the Secret Commonwealth has not yet come out.

 It's also interesting and not perhaps unconnected if I'm at all right about that to see the Carnegie Medal being printed on the covers, which I don't believe I've seen since the first UK paperback of Northern Lights and I wouldn't have thought would carry so much weight outside the English-language market.
 Is it prioritised here to back up the movie tie with some literary bona fides?
 Ater all, it's printed on every cover not only Northern Lights which was the book that actually won the prize (one can see the bit of additional text on the other books above the medal presumably clarifying the point).